hytechclub/cs-101/MethodParameters/CalculatorFollowAlong.md

 ```

 ## Part 2 - Addition
 Create a method to add two numbers together, and use it when the user would like to perform the plus operation.
+Make sure to define the method in the proper place, and call it in the proper place as well.

 ### Defining the Method
 Start with the method signature: